Matlosh/Auto-Compiler/README.md

 ### Additional flags

-`-i` flag adds every subfolder's header files to the include path (similar to the -i flag in the gcc compiler).
+`-I` flag adds every subfolder's header files to the include path (similar to the -I flag in the gcc compiler).
 So, instead of writing:

 ```
 #include "subfolder/another_folder/test.h"